belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 ### 4.3 TextSearchControl

+- Use Catalyst UI `Input` component for default styling (or apply Tailwind classes to custom input)
 - Full-width input on mobile (`w-full`)
 - Proper padding (`px-4 py-2`)
 - Border radius (`rounded-md` or `rounded-lg`)